TysonAndre/php-parser-to-php-ast/README.md

 Running unit tests
 ------------------

-To run unit tests, you must install [nikic/php-ast](https://github.com/nikic/php-ast)
+To run unit tests, you must install [nikic/php-ast](https://github.com/nikic/php-ast).
+A version supporting AST versions 40 and/or 50 should be installed (`~0.1.5` is preferred)

 - Then run `vendor/bin/phpunit`